destroyerdust/destroyerdust.github.io/README.md

 destroyerdust.github.io
 =======================

-This is the place for my "Coming Soon" and "Maintenance" pages that will be used periodically for maintenance purposes.
+This is the place where my website development will happen before it goes live at [my website](http://www.seanbarkley.com).

 That's pretty much it.